The Faith of a Young Slave Girl Results in the Healing of General Naaman.

 Naaman further asked for forgiveness for performing his duties with the king when they bow down in the temple of Rimmon.
 As an official of the government of Syria, Naaman was expected to participate in the worship of the Syrian gods.

-Elisha indicated his understanding when he said, "Go in peace."
+Elisha indicated his understanding by saying, "Go in peace."

 And we praise God that it is.